psychemedia/storytelling-notes/twa-sisters-binnorie.md

 Their hearts began to quake.

 8 They ordered him in ale to swim, —
-For sorrow 's mighty dry, —
+For sorrow's mighty dry, —
 And he to share their wassail fare
 Essayd right willingly.